harvardinformatics/snakemake-workshop/develop/index.md

 The major benefit of using this yaml file is that it will always travel with your project so that it essentially makes the environment documented and portable.
 By specifying the version numbers of each software package, you can better ensure that your workflow will have consistent behavior.

+!!!
+Tip "Use the screen command when creating conda environments"
+    Creation of the conda environments can take a while if it's the first time you run a script.
+If you don't want to get stuck waiting for it to finish, you can use the `screen` command in your terminal to create a detachable session.
+This way, you can go to other stuff while your environments are created.
+(This mostly applies to development.
+In production, you should submit your workflow using a SBATCH script)

 #### Containers

 Containers are a way of packaging all the requirements of a software into one image file.
 Containers are run by software called Docker or Singularity.
 You can usually find container images on dockerhub or the biocontainers registry.
 Here is an example of a rule using the software `mafft` from the biocontainers registry.